 NGO Research Programme

 Members benefit from:

 NGO Research Forum

-As part of the NGO Research Programme, INTRAC hosts the NGO Research Forum twice a year in Oxford, UK.
+INTRAC will host a three-day NGO Research Forum in Oxford, UK.
 The forum provides an excellent opportunity for members to meet other practitioners and academics, share their experiences, and hear about the latest research on civil society and international development.

 Login to the members-only section of the website.